iCloud and Dropbox Overview

 Dropbox:

 • Disadvantages: Dropbox's pricing can become expensive for larger storage needs.
 While it excels in cross-platform functionality, it might not integrate as seamlessly into specific ecosystems.
-Although it provides essential productivity tools, they might not be as extensive as dedicated office suites.
+Although it provides essential productivity tools, it might not be as extensive as dedicated office suites.
 Security is a concern, requiring trust in Dropbox's encryption practices.

 Step 2: Click “Add Cloud” and tap the iCloud Drive and Dropbox icons to add them to MultCloud.
 To log in to iCloud Drive, you have to go through the two-factor authentication and make sure that you have switched on iCloud Drive on the device.